arunSadhanala/Bankist/README.md

 - Data Sorting: Ability to sort transactions (movements) by amount.

-- Sticky Navigation & Visual Effects: Uses the Intersection Observer API to implement a sticky navigation bar, lazy load images, and reveal sections as they scroll into view.

 - Logout Timer: Automatic logout after a period of inactivity.